-An eye splice in copper-covered steel wire or strand is formed essentially as described above except that a wire server is used in twisting the individual wires instead of pliers which would scrape the copper coating.
+An eye splice in copper-covered steel wire or strand is formed essentially as described above except that in twisting the individual wires a wire server is used instead of pliers, which would scrape the copper coating.

-Cable Maintenance.
+Cable Maintenance

-In practice it has been found that no matter how carefully cable systems are installed, it is good judgment to provide periodic inspections in order that slack may be taken out of an occasional sagging cable, that rust spots may be touched up or rusty sections replaced, etc. Normal tree growth may cause cable sag, and this normal growth may also indicate need for additional cables placed higher in the tree.
-No exact figures are available on the average life of a cable, but common sense dictates that each cable should be thoroughly checked and replaced if necessary at least every five years.
+In practice it has been found that no matter how carefully cable systems are installed, it is good judgment to provide periodic inspections in order that slack may be taken out of an occasional sagging cable, that rust spots may be touched up, or rusty sections replaced, etc. Normal tree growth may cause cable sag, and this normal growth may also indicate need for additional cables placed higher in the tree.
+No exact figures are available on the average life of a cable, but common sense dictates that each cable should be thoroughly checked and replaced if necessary at least every 3 years.
+Ordinarily, cables should be checked each time the tree is worked and corrections made as necessary.